rsinger86/dto-classes/README.md

 # Introduction

-DTO Classes is a TypeScript-based parsing and validation library, designed primarily for data transfer objects in an HTTP JSON API.
+DTO Classes is a TypeScript-based parsing, validation and serialization library, designed primarily for data transfer objects in an HTTP JSON API.

-It provides features that I found lacking in the TypeScript/Node ecosystem:
+It gives you the following, a bundle I've found missing in the TypeScript/Node ecosystem:
-- Schemas based on classes that handle parsing, validating, and formatting
+- Class-based schemas that parse/validate and serializes internal objects to JSON
-- Fields attached to schemas by declaring class properties
+- Fields attached to schemas as class properties
-- Static types available on schemas by default without an additional `infer` call
+- Static types available by default without an additional `infer` call
-- Apply custom validation across multiple fields by simply adding a class method
+- Custom validation by adding class methods to a schema class
-- Define field constraints in a single object, not by chaining methods
+- Constraints defined in a single options interface, not by chaining methods
+- Async by default to play nice with ORMs within schemas

 Example: